Skip to main content

 They are available 24/7 and offer advice, information, and emotional support.

-Career Guidance and Development
+Career Support and Development

 As a student at RCS, you’ll have access to the Creative Enterprise Development Office.
 CEDO is a bespoke service for the RCS community, offering one-to-one creative clinics, workshops and funding as well as opportunities to develop your career, your project or your business idea.